woohoolabs/yin/README.md

 Woohoo Labs.
 Yin is a framework-agnostic library which supports the full JSON API specification: it provides various capabilities from content negotiation, through error handling to pagination, fetching, creation, updating and deletion of resources.
-Although Yin consists of many loosely coupled packages and classes which can also be used separately, framework is the most powerful when it is used in its entirety.
+Although Yin consists of many loosely coupled packages and classes which can also be used separately, the framework is the most powerful when it is used in its entirety.

 ##### Efficiency

-We designed the library so that attributes and relationships are transformed only and if only they are requested.
+We designed Yin to be as efficient as possible.
+That's why attributes and relationships are transformed only and if only they are requested.
 This feature is extremely advantageous when there are a lot of resources to transform or a rarely required transformation is very expensive.
+Furthermore, as transformers are stateless, the overhead of having a separate model object for each resource is avoided.
+Additionally, due to statelessness, the overall library works really well with dependency injection.

 ##### Supplementary middlewares